-Warmer weather brings new opportunities to use grass care techniques to have a pristine lawn.
+Warmer weather brings new opportunities to try different grass care techniques to have a pristine lawn.
 Everyone loves to look at a perfect lawn, but few people know about the lawn care that goes into maintaining that lawn.
 Even fewer people are willing to follow through with all the required lawn care steps.
 That’s why a thick and lush green lawn is such a lovely oddity.
-We know you’re different.
-You’re willing to take the time and energy to give your turfgrass the grass care it needs.
-So, we’ve compiled a list of our top ten grass care tips to save you from having a weed-infested, brown, patchy lawn ever again.
+In this post, we’ve compiled a list of our top ten grass care tips to help you get the best lawn on the block.

-A waterlogged lawn or soil that stays moist for hours or days opens up a number of detrimental issues for your grass care.
+A waterlogged lawn or soil that stays moist for hours or days opens up several detrimental issues for your grass care.
 Moss and fungal diseases are among the list of problems, as well as drowning your turfgrass.
 There are two main reasons a lawn may stay waterlogged.

 As we noted, aerating is the solution to many lawn care problems.
 More than that, aeration is a critical lawn care practice that helps maintain the healthiest of lawns.
 Aerating should be done once or twice annually, included in your grass care routine at the beginning and end of the growing season.

 Aerating is a lawn care practice designed to introduce air and nutrients deep into the soil and root system of your grass.
-There are several manual tools you can use to punch holes in the ground, or you can use a liquid lawn care hack.
+There are several manual tools you can use to aerate your soil.

-Liquid Aerating Soil Loosener is an easier, safe, and effective way to aerate your lawn.
+Liquid Soil Loosener is an easy, safe, and effective way to help nutrients work their way through the soil.
 Just spray your yard and allow the powerful formula to open up your soil for maximum nutrient absorption.
-Follow aeration with fertilizing your lawn for the best results, and if you need to reseed, a great time to do it is about four weeks after you’ve aerated.
+Follow up with fertilizing your lawn for the best results, and if you need to reseed, a great time to do it is about four weeks after you’ve aerated.

-A great way to make sure your grass gets the most out of this common lawn care practice is to apply the fertilizer before it rains.
+A great way to make sure your grass gets the most out of this common lawn care practice is to water the fertilizer in.
 This way, your lawn is sure to absorb the most nutrients deep into the roots and soil.
-After you aerate, fertilizing is another way to make sure your lawn gets the most from your grass care as the soil is loose and ready to absorb.
-Pick a rainy week to do these lawn care steps as you want wet soil to aerate, and also after applying fertilizer.

 There are many options when it comes to grass care fertilizers.
 Granular and liquid, and many different macronutrient breakdowns.
-We prefer liquid lawn care for fertilizing above granular for its ability to be more quickly absorbed.
 The major macronutrients for lawn care are:

-Obviously, a healthy lawn requires regular mowing as part of the lawn care routine.
-You take all these grass care steps to encourage healthy growth, but you keep it cut to the optimal length for the best physical appearance.
+A vigorous lawn requires regular mowing as part of the lawn care routine.
+You take all these grass care steps to encourage growth, but you keep it cut to the optimal length for the best physical appearance.
 Most people mow their lawn, but few know there is a proper way to mow.
 Most people mow their lawn as short as possible to get away with mowing less frequently.
-But mowing too short can scalp your lawn, making it more susceptible to weeds and disease.
+But mowing too short aka scalping can hurt your lawn, making it more susceptible to weeds and disease.

 Like with many other lawn care processes, there is an optimal time to mow.
 Mow your lawn in the early evening, avoiding the added stress of the mid-day sun, and give it ample time to recover before the next day’s afternoon sun.
 Avoid mowing when the grass is wet, as this can damage your mower, or cause damage to your soil.